rchastain/velena/README.md

 ## Language

-You can change the language of the interface by starting the application with a parameter like, for example, `-lde-de` or `--lang=de-de` (for a german-speaking interface).
+You can change the language of the interface by starting the application with a parameter like, for example, `-l de-de` or `--lang=de-de` (for a german-speaking interface).
 Language currently available are french and german.

 The translation is done by the [Lightweight Translation Manager](https://www.lazarusforum.de/viewtopic.php?t=11928).